nrwl/nx/docs/angular/api-angular/schematics/library.md

 Type: `string`

-A directory where the app is placed
+A directory where the lib is placed

 ### lazy